Abargallo19/Abargallo19/README.md

     deployment: ["heroku"],
     },
   challenge:
-    "Studying to take Security+ exam"
+    "Studying to take Security+ exam",
+    "Learning to specialize in Nodejs"
 }
 ```